SenseTecnic/wotkit-docs/source/user/quickstart.rst

     2. Fill in the new sensor form.
 Lets call it 'Test Sensor' with the name 'test-sensor'.
 Click on the map to set a location for your sensor.

-    3. Once you've filled in the form, you can view the :wotkit:`monitor page <sensors/test-sensor/monitor>` for that sensor.
+    3. Once you've filled in the form, you can view the monitor page for that sensor.

 At this point you've created a resource on the wotkit for your sensor.
 Now it is time to create a key to use in your sensor scripts to send data to the WoTKit using the API.